 Green juice cleanse

-In addition to different types of green juices above, there are also freshly prepared green juices which you can buy online for your own home green juice cleanse.
+In addition to different types of green juices above, there are also freshly prepared green juices that you can buy online for your own home green juice cleanse.
 These are made in the same way you would make them at home but on a bigger scale and by using commercial juicers.
 If you really want to benefit from drinking these, you need to make sure they get to you as soon as possible after they’ve been made so that the nutrient loss is minimal.

-Green juice cleanse is popular with dieters and health fanatics who want to reset their immune system, improve energy and lose a bit of weight.
+Green juice cleanse is popular with dieters and health fanatics who want to reset their immune system, improve energy, and lose a bit of weight.
 It’s a type of fast since green juices are all that you have instead of eating.

 You could do this type of cleanse for one day, 3 days or 7 days.
 Some people do it for even longer.
 It does come with some benefits but also it has its own downsides.